Effects of alcohol on memory: Tasks and intoxication findings

 Short-term memory is commonly tested with visual tasks.
 Short-term memory, especially for non-verbal and spatial material, are impaired by intoxication.
 Alcohol decreases iconic memory (a type of visual short-term memory).
-With BACs between 80–84 mg/dl, more intrusion errors occur in a delayed recall task compared to a control group.
+With BACs between 80 and 84 mg/dL, more intrusion errors occur in a delayed recall task compared to a control group.
 Intrusion errors, which represent reflective cognitive functioning, occur when irrelevant information is produced.
 Alcoholics have less control of inhibiting intrusions.
 Acute alcohol intoxication in social drinkers caused more intrusion errors in delayed recall tasks than in immediate free recall tasks.
 Acute alcohol intoxication increases the susceptibility to interference, which allows for more intrusion errors when there is a short delay.
 Free recall (given list of words then asked to recall list) is significantly lower and therefore impaired by alcohol intoxication.
 Encoding deficits were found in verbal free recall and recognition tasks under the influence of alcohol.
 A discrimination task found significant alcohol-related impairments both in depth perception and in visual short-term memory.
 State-dependent learning and relearning studies in male heavy drinkers demonstrate that the condition of intoxication while learning and sobriety when tested caused a performance deficit in free recall tasks.
 These findings are supportive of alcohol-induced storage deficits (not retrieval deficits).
 The effects of acute alcohol consumption on visual short-term memory, stereoscopic depth perception, and attention were all studied.
 A 33% alcohol condition showed significant impairments both in depth perception and in visual short-term memory (assessed by the vernier discrimination task).